eBay/jsonex/README.md

 JSONCoder is a light weight generic object serialization / deserialization library similar to Jackson and FastJson.
 This library has been widely used in various eBay domain projects for many years.
 It does not mean to be a replacement for other popular libraries.
 But it solves some specific problems which are not available or not well supported in other alternatives.
-Following are some of the particular features which make this library useful for certain scenario:
+Following are some of the particular features which make this library useful for certain scenarios:

 * Focuses on serialize arbitrary java objects by default by detecting cyclic object references
 * Makes sensible default over configuration, such as silently ignore unknown properties by default for forward compatibility